eveilyeverafter/Flip2BeRAD/README.md

 # Flip2BeRAD
-A Python script for flipping RADseq reads
+A Python repo for flipping RADseq reads

 Right now I am brushing up on my Python skills and will be evolving this project as I go.